markoleptic/EncounterPlanner/UserGuide.md

     -   Confirmed plan receipt by # players.
     -   Updated a matching plan after receiving one from another player.
     -   Imported a plan as unique due to a name conflict after receiving it from another player.
-    -   Changed the primary plan after receiving one from another player while in a raid group.
+    -   Changed the Designated External Plan after receiving one from another player while in a raid group.

 -   **Assignment Importing**: